 Replicability of Priming Studies:

 Schimmack and Brunner conducted an analysis of the average replicability of priming studies that were mentioned in Kahneman’s chapter on priming research.
 Using the z-curve statistic they found the probability of successful replication was just 14%.
-This suggests that for every published significant result, there are nine unpublished studies with non-significant findings that were ignored due to publication bias.
+This suggests that for every published significant result, there are nine unpublished studies with non-significant findings due to publication bias.

-What this tells us is that we should be very cautious of experiments based upon small sample sizes as these have a tendency to generate extreme results.
+What this tells us is that we should be very cautious of experiments on small sample sizes as these have a tendency to generate extreme results.
 We should also be looking for a strong hypothesis based upon a relevant theory to explain a behavioural change.
 This may explain why evolutionary psychology can often provide useful insights into automatic or subconscious behaviour.
 We see this with brands where implicit goals that are largely based upon evolutionary psychology have been found to be a good predictor of attention and purchasing behaviour.
 Perhaps we should also be looking to evolutionary psychology to inform priming research.

-We should not be surprised then that subtle differences in brand communications can significantly alter how we respond to a message.
+Subtle differences in brand communications can significantly alter how we respond to a message.
 Use word association tools to check that images are strongly aligned to the brand and product category.

 To prime visitors to create a positive experience use humour in communications and adverts to put visitors in a positive frame of mind.
 By just getting people to smile makes them feel happier and research has shown it enhances product liking by mere association.